Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 Security Deposits

-Certain laws apply when it comes to the collection, holding, and return of the tenant’s security deposit.
+Certain regulations apply when it comes to the collection, holding, and return of the renter’s deposit.
 Here are a few of those rules:

 • Return tenants’ security deposits within 15 days of them moving out.

-• Only make allowable deductions to the security deposit.
-For example, to cover the cost of tenant-caused damages that go beyond expected wear and tear.
+• Only make allowable deductions to the deposit.
+For example, to cover the cost of renter-caused damages that go beyond expected wear and tear.

-• Store the tenant’s deposit in either of three ways: a normal account, an interest-bearing account, or a surety bond.
-You must send a notice to your tenants informing them of where the deposit is being stored and whether they’re entitled to any interest generated from it.
+• Deposit money in either of three ways: a normal account, an interest-bearing account, or a surety bond.
+You must send a tenant written notice informing them of where the deposit is being stored and whether they’re entitled to any interest generated from it.

-There isn’t, however, a rule capping the amount you can ask for as a security deposit from a tenant.
+There isn’t, however, a rule capping the amount you can ask for as a deposit from a renter.
 That said, keeping it reasonable will help you land qualified tenants and reduce turnover.

 Tenant Evictions

 If you have to evict a tenant in Florida, then you must follow the proper judicial process.
 Which includes, serving an eviction notice, filing a lawsuit in court, and attending the court hearing.
-Common reasons for evicting a tenant include nonpayment of rent and property damage exceeding standard wear and tear.
-Lease violations like keeping unauthorized pets or subletting the property without permission could also be grounds for eviction.
+Common reasons for evicting a tenant include outstanding unpaid rent and property damage exceeding standard wear and tear.
+Lease violations like keeping unauthorized pets or subletting the rental unit without permission could also be grounds for eviction.

 Bottom Line